HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-videotoolbox.markdown

 ## Supported hardware

-- Most 2015 or later Macs
+- Most 2015 and later Macs

 Please note, these are not hard limits.
 Hardware encoding via VideoToolbox *might* work on older series GPUs and older operating systems, but this is not officially supported.